ArbiKodraj/Final_Project/README.md

 **Important:**

 - 1. Improve Code Documentation (EPP as reference)
-- 2. Write Text and use plenty of References (focus on ML)
+- 2. Write Introduction and Conlusion, countercheck text several times
 - 3. Look for alternative displaying possibilities for the notebook from private repo (nbviewer?, ..)
-- 4. Invite remaining collaborators
+- 4. Invite remaining collaborators (done)
 - 5. Think about additional to do's

 **Optional:**